 The result is unknown.
-But as the accused had Result of the Trial. evidently strong support, and as Lysias complains of the difficulty which he had experienced in finding witnesses to some of the principal facts, it is probable that the penalty of death, at least, was not inflicted1.
+But as the accused had Result of the Trial. evidently strong support, and as Lysias complains of the difficulty which he had experienced in finding witnesses to some of the principal facts, it is probable that the penalty of death, at least, was not inflicted.

-The Speech Against Eratosthenes must take the character of the first place among the extant orations of Lysias.
-In Speech.
+The Speech Against Eratosthenes must take the Character first place among the extant orations of Lysias.